Victoria has a network of about 300 emergency water supply points for a range of urban and rural uses.

-- Rural standpipes - access channels or reservoirs.
-These are managed by rural water corporations.
+rural standpipes that access channels or reservoirs (managed by rural water corporations).

 Water from an EWSP bore is generally free for domestic and stock use.
 It is not recommended for human consumption.
 Some bores are fitted for access by fire tankers for fire-fighting purposes.